-Reporting to the Mechanical Research Manager, you will join a growing team of mechanical engineers in Dyson’s Strategy & Research Group.
-Your focus will be to understand and overcome the mechanical challenges within next generation battery systems.
-You will:
+Reporting to the Mechanical Research Manager, you will join a growing team of mechanical engineers in Dyson’s Strategy & Research Group focussing on the next generation of advanced / high performance electric motors for low cost/high volume domestic/commercial applications.

 - Deliver mechanical solutions that are reliable and fit for purpose in order to satisfy life requirements, help achieve product guarantee periods and comply with all relevant International Standards.

 - Generate innovative solutions with strong & high value IP for Dyson products.

 - Work closely with other engineering disciplines to ensure that the product performance, reliability and cost expectations are met, all within the planned timeline of the project.

 - Minimum BEng/MEng degree (2:1 degree or better) in Mechanical Engineering or equivalent with a demonstrable level of industrial experience in the design and development of mechanical systems.

 - Expert knowledge of the analysis of mechanical systems, including Finite Element techniques.

 - Ability to develop mathematics based models for performance prediction, design and analysis

 - Sound knowledge of rotordynamic analysis techniques and tools